pytorch/glow/docs/AOT.md

 ## How to use the bundle

-This section describes the use of the CPU bundle.
-Other targets may have different interfaces.
-To integrate the bundle artifacts into your project, you need to do the following:
+This section describes how to use the bundle produced with the CPU backend.
+Other backends may have different interfaces.
+To integrate the bundle into your project, you need to do the following:
-1. Link the object file `<network_name>.o`.
+1. Link the object file `<network_name>.o` to your application.
-2. Include the header file `<network_name>.h`.
+2. Include the header file `<network_name>.h` in your application.
 3. Allocate memory for all the required buffers: `constantWeight`, `mutableWeight`, `activations`:
-   - For the static API the buffer sizes are given by macro defines in the header file and are available at compile-time or run-time.
+   - For the **static API** the buffer sizes and alignments are given by the macro defines from the header file `<network_name>.h` and are available both at compile-time and run-time.
-   - For the dynamic API the buffer sizes are provided in the `<network_name>_config` structure and are only available at run-time.
+   - For the **dynamic API** the buffer sizes and alignments are provided in the `<network_name>_config` structure and are only available at run-time.
 4. Initialize the content of the `constantWeight` buffer with the model weights using either the `<network_name>.weights.bin` file or the `<network_name>.weights.txt` file.
 5. Initialize the model input tensors from the `mutableWeight` buffer (e.g. image data).
 6. Invoke the main entry function `<network_name>`  by providing the base addresses of the memory regions previously allocated.
-7. After the main entry function has returned, you can find the results in the corresponding tensors from the `mutableWeight` buffer.
+7. After the main entry function has returned, you can find the results in the corresponding model output tensors from the `mutableWeight` buffer.